A History Of Baseball Cards

 Sure, I knew of the all-time greats such as Ruth, Gehrig, Mantle, Robinson, et al, but it didn’t interest me as much as my own heroes.

-But as the years moved on, I slowly got this itching desire to learn more about the early days of baseball history and the associated trading cards.
+But as the years passed, I slowly developed an itching desire to learn more about baseball’s early days and the associated trading cards.

 Thus I embarked on a fact-finding mission; to learn as much as humanly possible about where baseball cards got their start.